wwivbbs/docs/docs/linux_installation.md

 If you come across anything that is not detailed here, please let us know.

 ### Customization
-There are several INI files that manage details about your install.
+In addition to the settings configured using **wwivconfig**, there are also several INI files that manage details about your install.
 The main ones are:

 1. wwiv.ini - the primary config file.
 Most of your settings are here
-2. wwivd.ini - tells the wwivd service what ports to monitor
-3. net.ini - manages details for how to connect to wwivnet for message transfers
+1. net.ini - manages details for how to connect to wwivnet for message transfers

 ### dosemu config

-dosemu is used for a number of things that can't be handled natively in linux (ie, DOS binaries).
+**dosemu** is used for a number of things that can't be handled natively in linux (ie, DOS binaries).
 Here are some config details:

 * [dosemu common settings](linux_dosemu_settings.md) - general settings for dosemu

 ### Configuring WWIVnet
 See [WWIVnet Config on Linux](network/wwivnet_linux.md) for details on configuring WWIVnet and subscribing to subs

 _TERM settings_